What Is My IP Address? Public vs Private IP Explained

 Even with a VPN active, your real IP can leak through WebRTC — a browser API for real-time communication (video calls, peer-to-peer transfers).
 WebRTC bypasses your VPN tunnel and makes STUN server requests that expose your actual public and private IPs.

 This is not theoretical.
 Most browsers have WebRTC enabled by default.
 The leak happens silently — no warning, no notification.
+For the full technical explanation of how WebRTC bypasses VPN tunnels, see WebRTC leaks and how to fix them.

 Check for WebRTC leaks